 How will the course be taught, and will any preparation be required?

-Group work is principally through practical singing and recitation in Latin, and in English.
-Varieties of historical notations are presented on printed sheets.
+Teaching is principally through practical singing and recitation both in Latin, and in English.
+No preparation is required.

 Will music be provided in advance of the course?